LIVE EVENT - REPLAY

 Spring 2025 - Issue #6 Event

 What is Ecological Forestry?
 Why is it important now more than ever?
-How is it practiced?
-To explore these questions, we asked Dr. Tony D’Amato—Director of the Forestry Program at the University of Vermont—to assemble a group of practitioners to share their perspectives.
-Join us for this live event where Tony and others who contributed to our Spring 2025 Exploring Ecological Forestry Series will gather to discuss this important and timely topic.
+Where does it fit into an integrated approach to conservation?
+To explore these questions, Dr. Tony D’Amato—Director of the Forestry Program at the University of Vermont assembled a panel of scientists, conservationists, and practitioners to discuss this important and timely topic.
+This event was moderated by Liz Thompson, Managing Editor of From the Ground Up.

 Meet the Panelists